jonlym/pMuTT/README.rst

 -  `NetworkX`_: Used to plot reaction networks
 -  `More Itertools`_: Used for writing ranges for OpenMKM output.
 -  `PyYAML`_: Used to write YAML input files for OpenMKM.
+-  `VUnits`_: Used for unit conversions and constants.

 Getting Started
 ---------------